Acquisition, Placement and Rotation of Art in Public Spaces (Public Art) and Monuments

 - CSUSB may sell the artwork in a fair and open process.
 Sale by public tender or auction is preferred.

-- Proceeds from the sale will be used to fund acquisitions, maintain and conserve the public art collection.
+- Proceeds from the sale will be used to fund acquisitions, and to maintain and conserve the public art collection.

-- A public artwork may be considered for relocation or removal if one or more of the following conditions apply:
+A public artwork may be considered for relocation or removal only if one or more of the following conditions apply: